Shot (ice hockey): Michigan

 The Michigan, otherwise known as a Lacrosse style goal or the Zorro, can be considered as a special type of deke.
 It involves a player flipping the puck on the blade of the stick and then whipping the puck while carrying it on the blade.
 The shot is rarely witnessed due to its requirement for refined stickhandling skills and vulnerabilities for defensive maneuvers.
 Advantages of this shot are an element of surprise and capacity to position the puck accurately into the top corner from odd angles.
 Consequently, the Michigan shot is usually attempted from behind the net by surprising a goaltender from a blindside while using the net as a cover from defense.
 The shot was first used in 1996 NCAA Tournament by a Michigan player Mike Legg, though the invention of the maneuver has been credited to Bill Armstrong.
-The Michigan has grown in popularity, and began to be attempted by NHL players in the mid-to-late 2010's.
+The Michigan has grown in popularity, and began to be attempted by NHL players in the mid-to-late 2010s.
 The shot has been attempted by players such as Sidney Crosby, Mikael Granlund, Ryan Getzlaf, Tyler Ennis, Miks Indrašis, Evgeny Kuznetsov, Viktor Arvidsson, Claude Giroux, Patrik Laine, Auston Matthews and Trevor Zegras.
 The first and second successful Michigan goals in the NHL were both by Andrei Svechnikov.
 Filip Forsberg, Kent Johnson, Trevor Zegras, and Connor Bedard (as a rookie) have also been successful with Michigan attempts.